 After-sales has always been a major business driver in manufacturing.
 Spare parts, consumables, services - the possibilities are endless.
-With digitalization, the aspect of personalization opens up new dimensions of growth.
-According to our customers, such as SPINNER, these are the 3 most impactful benefits of having a long-lasting after-sales phase:
+With digitization, the aspect of personalization opens up new dimensions of growth.
+The sooner executives recognize the challenges and increasing opportunities of digital after-sales, they will place more emphasis on the sales of spare parts and services.

 - More profit for manufacturers, as additional products and services are offered

 - More customer loyalty, as the competitive pressure is reduced by optimized products, even based on their installed base

 - More efficiency for B2B buyers, since a digital customer portal can be adapted to customers' processes

 Do you want to benchmark yourself against your competitors?
 Here's our latest industry report:

 Digital after-sales: Start small, then grow as you go

 At Intershop, more than 300 customer projects have given us insights in how to make a project of digitizing manufacturing a long-term success. 👉Here are the 5 steps that lead to more customer loyalty, higher margins and scaling sales:

 1. Set up a basic website with relevant information

 Start by setting up an educational website without commerce functionality.
 It could offer product lists and machine descriptions as pdf downloads.
 Prices and sales information don't need to be provided yet, but be sure to present your network of distribution partners to make sure your (future) customers will be able to make the next step.